preciouschikezie2210-vnm/demo-repo/README.md

 Demo Repo is a simple project that shows how to create and structure a GitHub repository.

-## Subheader
+## About the Demo-Repo

-How to write a README fike
+How to write a README file..
-how to structure a project
+how to structure a project..
-How to push code to GitHub
+How to push code to GitHub..
 How to clone a repository